20 Worst Tourist Traps in Michigan

 Source: wikimedia.org

-These tours promise close-up views of massive freighters passing through the locks.
+These tours promise close-up views of large freighters passing through the locks.
 The 2-hour trips depart from Sault Ste.
 Marie multiple times daily.

-Tours often get delayed or canceled due to ship schedules.
-When boats do pass through, the excitement lasts about 10 minutes of the 2-hour trip.
+Tours can also be affected by ship schedules.
+When vessels do pass through, the highlight of the trip lasts around 10 minutes of the full 2-hour outing.

 20. Warren Dunes State Park Beach